sm2302-aug23/grp-matlab-superfectagoras/README.md

 (add photos of the letters we made)

 ### 1.2: Observation on splines
-- Start and end of curves
-- Sharp turns
-- Back-and-forths
 The start point of each curve plot of letters looks a bit sharp while the end points are more curvy that it would go beyond the point.